klauspost/connect-compress/README.md

 To enable client compression and force a specific method use `connect.WithSendCompression(...)` with one of the 4 provided compression options.

+* `S2` can be selected for transparent compression, since its performance impact is small.
+* `Snappy` can be used as a more platform independent alternative, with overall less compression.
+* `Zstandard` can be used for efficient compression at good speeds.
+* `Gzip` is the safe fallback.

 For more details and options see the [documentation](https://pkg.go.dev/github.com/klauspost/connect-compress).

+Note than when `OptSmallWindow` is used, it must be used on both the client and server.

 # Supported Formats